jamalhabash/cookbook/_recipes/magic-beans.md

 title: "Magic Beans (JF)"
 author: Jamal Habash
 tags: [vegan, easy]
-description: "These creamy Red Kidney Beans are a delight.
+description: "These beans are a delight.
 Quick, easy, and perfect for busy days."
 image: ""

 schemadotorg: